Skip to footer content

 ' person.FirstName = "Jane"; // This will give a compile-time error.

-C# Init Keyword (How It Works For Developers): Figure 1 - IDE throwing an error due to properities being marked as init-only
+C# Init Keyword (How It Works For Developers): Figure 1 - IDE throwing an error due to properties being marked as init-only

-In this example, FirstName and LastName are marked as init-only property.
-This means they can be assigned only during an object initializer.
+In this example, FirstName and LastName are marked as init-only properties.
+This means they can be assigned only during object initialization.
 After the object is created, attempting to change the values will cause a compile-time error.

 Why Use the Init Keyword?